 A taxpayer who is consistently liable for at least $20,000.00 a month in State and local sales and use taxes must make a monthly prepayment of the next month's liability when filing the monthly return due on or before the 20th day of each month.
 A taxpayer required to make a prepayment must submit all payments online.

 The prepayment must equal at least 65% of any of the following:

 - the amount of tax due for the current month,

 - the amount of tax due for the same month in the preceding year, or

 - the average monthly amount of tax due in the preceding calendar year.

 Taxpayers that file Form E-500, Sales and Use Tax Return and have a monthly with prepayment filing status are required to file their return online.
-Refer to the Important Notice: Monthly With Prepayment Filers Required to File Electronically.
+See additional information including available payment methods.